There are more than 300 million people worldwide who have trouble seeing the world in color.

 Blue-yellow color blindness affects about 1 in 10,000 men (0.1 percent) and 1 in 200 women (0.05 percent).
 This type leads to difficulty distinguishing between blue and yellow colors that have similar hues.

 People who have complete color blindness can’t see any color at all — only varying shades of gray.
-People with partial color blindness may be able to distinguish some colors but not others; for example, they may be able to tell the difference between red and green but not blue and yellow.
+People with partial color blindness may see some colors but not others.
+They may tell red from green but not blue from yellow.

 What is color blindness?